emqx/neuron-docs/en_US/configuration/south-devices/modbus-rtu/modbus-rtu.md

 Modbus RTU is a version of the Modbus protocol that is based on serial communication.
 Unlike the Modbus TCP protocol, Modbus RTU is typically used to connect sensors, actuators, and other control devices on a factory production line.
 It is a fast, reliable, and flexible serial communication protocol that provides reliable data transmission and control functions.

 The Modbus RTU protocol uses binary encoding and can transmit data over RS-232, RS-485, or other serial communication media.
-The Modbus RTU plugin for Neuron adds an implementation based on Ethernet TCP and enables remote device data acquisition and control through a DTU device.
+Neuron Modbus RTU plugin adds an implementation based on Ethernet TCP and enables remote device data acquisition and control through a DTU device.

 ## Add Device